• Home

 Discipline 0 (D0): Summary

-• Describe what is effected
+• Describe what is affected

 • Describe the symptoms